 Clicks, I remove one by one.
-The equaliser, I only use during small sections, where shrieking hurts my ears, the bass is too rumbling or when there is a lack of midrange.
+The equaliser, I only use during small sections of a few seconds in length, where shrieking hurts my ears, the bass is too rumbling or when there is a lack of mid-range.

 During dusting, I periodically backup my work, so I don’t have to start all over again when my dusting got too heavy-handed.

 In early music recording history (up to the 1950th) most of the recorded sound was in the mid to high-frequency spectrum.
 Not only because of the limitations of the recording medium and technology but also because of the capacity of the sound reproduction systems could not handle more, namely the amplifier and most of all the speakers.